aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to PPS within C++ Applications" h2="Convert XML to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate XML to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate XML to PPS conversion feature inside your C++ applications.
+XML is a markup language that is used to store and transport data, while PPS is a Microsoft PowerPoint Show file format.
+Converting XML to PPS is a great way to make the data more accessible and easier to present.

+<h2>How Aspose.Total Helps for XML to PPS Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate, and convert documents, images, and other file formats.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export XML to PPTX and convert PPTX to PPS, respectively.

+Using Aspose.PDF for C++, you can export XML to PPTX in two simple steps.
+First, you need to load the XML file into the API.
+Then, you can save the file in the PPTX format.
+Aspose.Slides for C++ can then be used to convert the PPTX file to PPS.
+This API provides a wide range of features that can be used to manipulate the PPTX file before converting it to PPS.

+Aspose.Total for C++ is a great way to add XML to PPS conversion feature to your C++ applications.
+It is easy to use and provides a wide range of features that can be used to manipulate the XML and PPTX files.
+With Aspose.Total for C++, you can quickly and easily export XML to PPS and make your data more accessible and easier to present.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}